1971 Motor Trend 500: Race report

 Defending NASCAR Grand National West series champion Ray Elder won the race; making it the first time that the 500-mile event at Riverside was won by a manufacturer other than Ford.
 The average speed was 100.783 mi/h while the pole speed was 107.084 mi/h.
 This race was the final NASCAR Cup Series event with triple-digit numbered cars; with three of them qualifying for the race.
-(Kittlekow #107, Schilling #148, Collins #177).
+(Pittelkow #107, Schilling #148, Collins #177).
 Elder became the first winner in NASCAR's "modern" history.

 Only 11 cars finished this 5-hour marathon.
 The 8th-place finisher was 22 laps down, and the 11th-place finisher dropped out with 34 laps to go.
 The top prize at this race was $18,715 ($ when adjusted for inflation) and the prize for finishing last (40th) was $1,015 ($ when adjusted for inflation).
 Richard Petty competed in this race but failed to finish; he would end up in 20th after starting from the pole position.
 The majority of the drivers who failed to finish had an engine problem.
 43-year-old Hershel McGriff entered and raced a Cup race for the first time since 1954, when he won a Grand National race at North Wilkesboro in an Oldsmobile, back when he was 26.
 McGriff would qualify in 8th and finish 12th.

 Harry Hyde and Dale Inman were notable crew chiefs for this event; working for Richard Petty (Inman) and fourth-place finisher Bobby Isaac (Hyde).

 At the end of the race, the margin between Elder and Bobby Allison was ten and a half seconds.
 Ray Elder would score the first of his two NASCAR cup victories here (with his second victory taking place at the 1972 Golden State 400).
 This race was Ron Grable's only start in the NASCAR Cup series and that G.T.
 Tallas finished the race with his career best of 11th place.